w3f/Grants-Program/applications/liberland.md

-##### Liberland Dollar (LLD)

-Our token, used as a medium of exchange and for validators/nominators, is the Liberland Dollar (LLD).
-Unlike the Dot, our LLD is meant to serve as the currency.
-It will in fact have the potential to become the common-grounds currency for all the projects involved.
-The LLD core system keeps close to Polkadot's battle-tested tokenomics and rules for standalone projects.
-LLD is our native token, allowing anyone to run a validator.

-We envision a possible future of an international organization on the blockchain, an agreement of free trade.
-The LLD or other LLD-like currencies would be easily transferable and commutative.
-The other adopters might build their chains based on our example or become parachains to the Liberland Smart Chain.

 ## Frontend
 The project also has an easy to use Frontend, serving as the Citizen-facing interface for a State.
 Our system is Liberland branded but made easy to adopt by other States, legacy or otherwise, real-life or metaverse-based.
 We are building some standard but many new, sought-after features, including and not limited to:
 -  wallet, nominator/validator interface (our streamlined design adapted for State purposes);